ethersphere/bee-docs/docs/faq.md

 Try running the command below:
 `sudo cat /var/lib/bee-clef/password`

-You can then use that to import to Metamask or any other web3 wallet provider.
+You can then use that to import to MetaMask or any other web3 wallet provider.

 ### How to export private keys from the node (without bee-clef)?